 AnnotationMirror is an interface that is implemented both by javac and the Checker Framework.
-Using equals with one object created by the Checker Framework and one by javac will always return false even if they represent the same annotation.
-Therefore, never use any method that compares AnnotationMirrors using equals.
+The documentation of AnnotationMirror says, "Annotations should be compared using the equals method.
+There is no guarantee that any particular annotation will always be represented by the same object."
+The second sentence is true, but the first sentence is wrong.
+You should never compare AnnotationMirrors using equals(), which (for some implementations) is reference equality.
 AnnotationUtils has various methods that should be used instead.
 Also, AnnotationMirrorMap and AnnotationMirrorSet can be used.